skepfusky/pandapaco-drawing-stats-vue/README.md

 > All raw data is stored in [this Google Sheet spreadsheet][sheet].

 > For more in-depth and thorough explanation on how I gather, render, and manage
-> data, refer to the [`paco-drawing-data.ipynb`][notebook] file.
+> data, refer to the [`paco-drawing-data.ipynb`][notebook] file. (it'll be moved as a Gist once it's complete)

-This repo collects all 1.9K (and counting) drawings from a furry artist and illustrator *pandapaco*.
-It displays different types of data (i.e species drawn, expressions, number of characters drawn, etc, which are, for now, probably, hard-coded unfortunately and have to be updated manually)

-I use Google Sheets and a handful of Python scripts to manage, parse, and plot data and Vue.js for the website as a whole.

 <p align="center">
   <img src="https://github.com/skepfusky/pandapaco-art-statistics/blob/main/docs/project-banner-new.png?raw=true" alt="Repo banner">
 </p>

+This is a project that collects all 1.9K (and counting) drawings from a furry artist and illustrator *pandapaco*.
+It displays different types of data (i.e species drawn, expressions, number of characters drawn, etc, which are, for now, probably, hard-coded unfortunately and have to be updated manually)

+I use Google Sheets and some Python scripts to manage, parse, and plot data and Vue.js for the website as a whole.

 ## About this project